 Ceilings Visually inspected from floor level.
-Ceilings are lined in plasterboard.
+Plasterboard design with artex paint finishes.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are timber stud partitions with a plasterboard finish.
+Partitions are of timber stud construction lined in plasterboard.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The ground floor is of solid concrete.
-The first floor is of suspended timber which is overlaid with painted tongue and groove boarding.
-Internal ioinery and kitchen fittings Built-in cupboards were looked into but no stored items were
+Flooring is of suspended timber construction.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-KITCHEN: The kitchen is fitted with a range of laminated cabinets and worktops.
-STAIRCASE: There is a timber staircase with handrail.
-OTHER JOINERY FINISHES: Other joinery finishes are in softwood.
-INTERNAL DOORS: There are wooden panelled internal doors.
+There is a timber tread and riser staircase.
+The internal doors are of a timber panelled style.
+The kitchen fittings comprise a range of floor and wall mounted units incorporating a stainless steel sink unit and electric cooker.